johnsturgeon/blog/myblog/_posts/2024-07-01-python-script-as-service.markdown

 ---

 If you have a long-running python script (for example a discord bot) that you want running continuously, this tutorial is for you.
-I will show you how to create a systemd service on your linux machine that supports systemd services.
+I will show you how to create a long-running python script on any linux machine that supports systemd services.

 If you don't know what systemd is, [this is a great overview](https://www.linux.com/training-tutorials/understanding-and-using-systemd/){:target="_blank"}